xxrxhj/Pacific-Northwest-View/README.md

 As a wine-enthusiast, I was fascinated by the degree to which weather fluctation is attributable to quality grapes.

 The database features extreme highs and lows of climate statistics.
-Let's see what they reveal to us.
+Let's see what the data show us.
 1. The Libraries

 ```bash